Carbonyl sulfide: Synthesis

 Hydrolysis of isothiocyanates in hydrochloric acid solution also affords COS.

 Toxicity

+Carbonyl sulfide has the "rotten egg" odor characteristic of sulfides, although some sources suggest that the associated odor is due to impurities, and not present in the pure compound.
+The detectability threshold is estimated at 135μg/m$^3$.

 As of 1994, limited information existed on the acute toxicity of carbonyl sulfide in humans and in animals.
-High concentrations (>1000 ppm) can cause sudden collapse, convulsions, and death from respiratory paralysis.
+High concentrations (above 1000 ppm) can cause sudden collapse, convulsions, and death from respiratory paralysis.
 Occasional fatalities have been reported, practically without local irritation or olfactory warning.
 In tests with rats, 50% animals died when exposed to 1400 ppm of COS for 90 minutes, or at 3000 ppm for 9 minutes.
-Limited studies with laboratory animals also suggest that continued inhalation of low concentrations (~50 ppm for up to 12 weeks) does not affect the lungs or the heart.
+Limited studies with laboratory animals also suggest that continued inhalation of low concentrations (around 50 ppm for up to 12 weeks) does not affect the lungs or the heart.

 Carbonyl sulfide is a potential alternative fumigant to methyl bromide and phosphine.
-In some cases, however, residues on the grain result in flavours that are unacceptable to consumers, e.g. barley used for brewing.
+In some cases, however, residues on the grain result in flavours that are unacceptable to consumers, such as in barley used for brewing.